ffakenz/princesa/README.md

 An Application to support TAs on helping people find their ideal job

+## overview

+`princesa` is a service built on top of Servant and Persistent

 ## testing
 To run the test suite, simply execute
 ```